ATHENE researchers at TU Darmstadt discover weaknesses in WLAN and Bluetooth chips

 New vulnerability class breaks separation between wireless chips

-ATHENE researchers from the TU Darmstadt, cooperating with and Prof. Francesco Gringoli from the University of Brescia, Italy, have discovered vulnerabilities in chips that have not been given much attention by IT security research so far.
-The IT security experts were able to show that hacker attacks via Bluetooth can escalate to the point where the damage transcends the original spot of occurrence and affects other areas.
+The ATHENE researchers Prof. Matthias Hollick and Dr. -Ing.
+Jiska Classen from the TU Darmstadt, cooperating with and Prof. Francesco Gringoli from the University of Brescia, Italy, have discovered vulnerabilities in chips that have not been given much attention by IT security research so far.
+The three IT security experts were able to show that hacker attacks via Bluetooth can escalate to the point where the damage transcends the original spot of occurrence and affects other areas.

 Nowadays wireless technologies are increasingly sharing spectrum—they transmit data on similar frequency bands.
 This is the case for both Wi-Fi and Bluetooth, but also some LTE bands and harmonics.
 Since they operate on the same frequency, wireless technologies need to coordinate wireless spectrum access to avoid collisions.